Greginkansas/-openhab-openhab1wiki/Hardware-FAQ.md

 * The bundle writes nearly continously to _/tmp/fileinstall-..._
 * When uncommenting/setting **RAMTMP=yes** in _/etc/default/tmpfs_ these I/O operations will be RAM access rather than slow SD card I/O

+(on Jessie, RAMTMP is ignored - set this with "systemctl enable tmp.mount")

 ##### Change GPU memory usage
 For headless, reduce memory down to 16, this can be done by using **raspi-config**